dagraham/etm-tk/etmTk/notes.md

 iCalendar sync

+    Add an (optional) ics file path to each calendar entry.
+If given these will be automatically updated.

     Option for relative path "ics_txt" in data dir.
 If present, ics_txt.ics will automatically be created and updated with iCalendar export of ics_txt.txt and vice versa.

     Check modification times.
 If ics is more recent then import to txt, else if txt is more recent, then export to ics.